sailendrachettri/checklist/README.md

 - Mark as done you task
 - It displays the random fact in every 5 seconds
 - It saves your task in the browser's local storage
+- Added categories for Today, This week and This month

 # New Feature Ideas
 - Task created date and time